Historical Nautical Charts

 Notice: Historical Charts are not for Navigation.
 Screen captures of Historical Charts do not fulfill chart carriage requirements for regulated commercial vessels under Titles 33 and 46 of the Code of Federal Regulations.
 For navigational charts, please visit the NOAA Office of Coast Survey.

-Click on the charts to view full size images of these charts.
+Click on the charts to view full size images.

 Old Presque Isle Lighthouse is labeled on the chart as Light House.